Esther Ballestrino

-Esther Ballestrino de Careaga (20 January 1918 – disappeared 17 or 18 December 1977) was a Paraguayan biochemist and political activist.
+Esther Ballestrino de Careaga (20 January 1918 – disappeared 17 or 18 December 1977) was a Paraguay biochemist and political activist.
 She is most notable for her connection to the future Pope Francis and her forced disappearance (abduction and murder) in Argentina by the military dictatorship of the National Reorganization Process (1976–1983).
 She had helped found Mothers of the Plaza de Mayo, which organised protests by the mothers of missing children taken by the authorities.

 Life

-Ballestrino was born in Paraguay, where she obtained a doctorate in biochemistry.
+Ballestrino was born in Paraguay, where she obtained a doctorate in biochemistry at the University of Asunción.
 She became politically active as a member of the socialist February Revolutionary Party; she later founded and led the Women's Movement of Paraguay.
 Politics was dangerous under the military rule of Higinio Morínigo, and she had to leave the country in 1947.
-In Argentina, she married and had three daughters.
+In Argentina, she married and had three daughters, Esther Careaga, Mabel Careaga, and Ana María Careaga.
 She worked in the food section at Hickethier-Bachmann Laboratory in Buenos Aires, where one of her subordinates was Jorge Mario Bergoglio, who would later become Pope Francis.
 He remembers working for her and her attention to detail.
 He later commented that Marxists could be good people, and he saw Ballestrino as a major influence on him.
 Ballestrino is said to be the first woman to be the boss of a future pope.

 In 1976, two of Ballestrino's sons-in-law, Manuel Carlos Cuevas and Ives Domergue, were kidnapped and disappeared.
 Ballestrino was credited with helping found the Mothers of the Plaza de Mayo which organised the mothers of missing children protesting at the Plaza de Mayo.
 The next year, her pregnant daughter Ana Maria Careaga was also abducted in December 1977 by the authorities and tortured.
 Ballestrino contacted her associate, Jorge Mario Bergoglio, and asked that he come to give the last rites to a relative.
 The Catholic Bergoglio was surprised, as he knew that Ballestrino was a Marxist.
 When he arrived, he learned that Ballestrino's real intention was to have him smuggle out the family's collection of communist books.
 Ballestrino was worried that these books would lead to her arrest in the case of a house search.
 Bergoglio did as he was requested and smuggled out the books.